 I.D.E.A. in the Short North Arts District

-The Short North Arts District is the art + soul of Columbus.
-As a community that is both a gathering place and a show spot of all that makes Columbus unique, we are a community that deeply values being a place that is welcoming to all.
+The Short North Arts District is a community that is both a gathering place and a show spot of all that makes Columbus unique.
+We deeply value being a place that is welcoming to all.

 The Short North Alliance is a non-profit that provides programs, services, and leadership to all in the Short North Arts District community.
 We are committed to transparency on how we are dedicated to being a leader in advancing inclusion, diversity, equity, and access across our community.
-Here’s what we believe and how we’re putting our beliefs into practice.
+Here’s more information about how we’re putting our beliefs into practice.

 Mural: “Be The Light” by Adam Hernandez | Photo: Benjamin Eye